kjappelbaum/pyepal/README.md

 #### Coregionalized GPR

-Coregionalized GPR models can harvest correlations between the objectives and also work in the cases in which some of the objectives are not measured for all samples.
+Coregionalized GPR models can utilize correlations between the objectives and also work in the cases in which some of the objectives are not measured for all samples.

 ### Custom classes

 You will need to implement the `_train()` and `_predict()` functions if you inherit from `PALBase`.
-If you want to tune the hyperparameters of your models while new training points are added, you can implement a schedule by setting the `_should_optimize_hyperparameters()` function and the `_set_hyperparameters()` function which sets the hyperparameters for the model(s).
+If you want to tune the hyperparameters of your models while new training points are added, you can implement a schedule by setting the `_should_optimize_hyperparameters()` function and the `_set_hyperparameters()` function, which sets the hyperparameters for the model(s).

-If you need to train a model, `self.design_space` is the feature matrix you want to use and `self.y` is the target vector.
+If you need to train a model, use `self.design_space` as the feature matrix and `self.y` as the target vector.
 Note that in `self.y` all objectives are turned into maximization problems.
-This is, if one of your problems is a minimization problem, we will flip its sign in `self.y`.
+That is, if one of your problems is a minimization problem, PyePAL will flip its sign in `self.y`.

 A basic example of how a custom class can be implemented is the `PALSklearn` class: